kalkih/mini-graph-card/README.md

       type: module
   ```

-*You may need to empty the browsers cache if you have problems loading the updated card.*
+*You may need to clear your browser's cache if you have problems loading the updated card.*

 ## Using the card